anywhichway/lmdb-index/README.md

 This is a mid-level API.
 For the highest level LMDB object query API see [lmdb-oql](https://github.com/anywhichway/lmdb-oql).

 This is BETA software.
-The API is stable and unit test coverage exceeds 90%.
+The API is stable and unit test coverage exceeds 99%.

+From an internal development perspective, v0.11.3 is the final BETA release.
+We will hold a few weeks for external feedback and then push v1.0.0.
+The first feature to be added after v1.0.0 will be vector support and similarity search

+A few stars on [GitHub](https://github.com/anywhichway/lmdb-index) or [documentation issues](https://github.com/anywhichway/lmdb-index/issues) would provide a little comfort regarding a v1.0.0 release :-).

 # Installation